ICSVE Panel Discussion featuring Dr. Arie Kruglanski, Distinguished University Professor, University of Maryland Anne Speckhard,…

 Terrorist propaganda and recruitment has been studied extensively by academics, law enforcement, and intelligence agencies.
 Al Qaeda and ISIS have been particularly notorious for their professional-quality recruitment materials, including videos and magazines.
 Significantly, much of this material is available in perfect English, extending the terrorist groups’ reach into the Western world.
 Some of the most widely known English-language propagandists include Anwar al-Awlaki, Anjem Choudary, Abdullah Faisal, Samir Khan and Ahmad Musa Jibril.
 Many other lectures and written material have also been translated by al Qaeda and ISIS supporters from Arabic into English and other Western languages to make them more accessible to Western audiences.
 Who are the people who carry out these translations and what are their motivations for spreading terrorist hate?
 How is terrorist propaganda made understandable to Western audiences and what are the hooks to bring Westerners into these groups?

-On August 19th, meet a professional at doing just that.
+On August 19th, we met a professional at doing just that.
 Jesse Morton ran Revolution Muslim from New York City in the 2000s and translated al Qaeda propaganda into English, disseminating it to Americans.
-At ICSVE’s seventh Zoom event, Jesse Morton will join Dr. Anne Speckhard to discuss his own process of radicalization and the impact of that prior childhood trauma often has on radicalization, his actions that radicalized many others, and his journey out of violent extremism since his arrest in 2011 as well as his current activities fighting terrorism with Parallel Networks and LightUponLight.
+At ICSVE’s seventh Zoom event, Jesse Morton joined Dr. Anne Speckhard to discuss his own process of radicalization and the impact of that prior childhood trauma often has on radicalization, his actions that radicalized many others, and his journey out of violent extremism since his arrest in 2011 as well as his current activities fighting terrorism with Parallel Networks and LightUponLight.

 Jesse Morton was once a jihadist propagandist (then known as Younes Abdullah Muhammad) who ran Revolution Muslim, a New York City-based organization active in the 2000s and connected to a number of terrorism cases.
 He connected al-Qaeda’s ideology and transformed it for America, creating English language propaganda.
 Morton deradicalized in 2011, following his arrest in Casablanca and then incarceration in the U.S. He currently consults on international projects and runs Parallel Networks, an organization he cofounded with the former NYPD official that monitored and ultimately incarcerated him.
 Morton also runs LightUponLight, an online ecosystem that utilizes a transdisciplinary, network theory dedicated to combating, polarization, hate and violent extremism in the American ambit by providing the same sense of identity, meaning, significance and camaraderie extremist provide their recruits.
 He holds certificate licensure in substance-abuse and mental health counseling, is widely read in Islamic theology and jurisprudence and holds a Bachelor’s and Master’s degrees from Columbia University.